Digital Ambulance Chasers? Law Firms Send Ads To Patients' Phones Inside ERs

 Seeing law firm ads tied to his recent hospital visit, he says, would be enraging, since he had no idea he was crossing into the geotargeted zone.

-"I mean, you can't just put a physical fence up, why would you be able to put a cyber-fence up?," he says.
+"I mean, you can't just put a physical fence up, why would you be able to put a cyberfence up?" he says.
 "I don't get it."

 But the ads that go along with that pitch make Finnegan wonder: "If they're tracking every move in that regard, what else are they watching?"